atik94/b6-quiz-crackerz/README.md

-# Project Name: Quix Ultra
+# Project Name: Quiz Ultra

 ## Description: This is a small quiz applicaton.